harvard-lil/bag-nabit/README.md

 `bag-nabit` is designed for researchers who want to use copies of public data downloaded from libraries and archives, and be able to verify the provenance of downloaded data if necessary.
-A typical scenario would be a library providing a copy of a government dataset that is no longer available from the original source.
+A typical scenario would be a library providing a copy of a government dataset where funding has expired and the dataset is no longer available from the original source.

 The tool is inspired by the [WARC](https://en.wikipedia.org/wiki/Web_ARChive) and